tavik000/python-key-chatbot/README.md

 ## Introduction

-<b> Important Notice: This project mix some different other project.
-You may find that the code is extremely <span style="color:red"><em>messy</em></span>.
+**Important Notice**: This project mix some different other project.
+You may find that the code is extremely **messy**.
 Do not expect learning something from here.
 Thank You!
 <br>
 <br>
 The trained model file is oversized.
 If you want to try this program, you have to download my trained model file from ... nowhere, contact me please.